Koteswari24/todo-react-native/README.md

   *  *Used AsyncStorage from **@react-native-community/async-storage** for storing local data notes*
   *  *used LinearGradient from **'react-native-linear-gradient'** for UI*

-            In this application , To add a list of tasks you need to complete, or things that you want to do.
+          1. In this application , To add a list of tasks you need to complete, or things that you want to do.
 And storing the data in local.
 Added delete option which you want to delete.
+          2. In addition, When you complete the notes, just click the note it will be line-through with fontColor.

 ### *todolist- app - Preview*